project-tsurugi/shirakami/README.md

-# shirakami - Transaction Engine.
+# Shirakami - Transaction Engine.

 ## Requirements

 * CMake `>= 3.10`
 * C++ Compiler `>= C++17`
-* Build related libraries - on Ubuntu, you can install with following command:
+* Build related libraries - on Ubuntu, you can install with following command.
+Please check in advance whether ubuntu.deps is correct.:

 ```sh
 # clone this repository